If your kids are always testing the limits and looking for adventure, head to the new Urban Air in Livonia.…

-Metro Detroit native Meryl Davis (and her ice dancing partner, Charlie White) won gold and world’s attention in the 2014 Olympics.
-She went on to win the Mirrorball on Dancing with the Stars.
-Meryl and Charlie won’t be competing in PyeongChang but you can still see them on the ice, the dynamic duo are headlining Stars on Ice at Little Caesars Arena on April 28th.
+Metro Detroit native Meryl Davis (and her ice dancing partner, Charlie White) won gold and world’s attention in the 2014 Olympics, she went on to win the Mirrorball on Dancing with the Stars and this weekend she’ll be Skating With The Stars during the opening night of Winter Blast Weekend downtown!
 With all eyes on the ice for two weeks in February, we asked Meryl to share some advice for inspired skaters.

 How did you start ice skating?